 Fresh raw vegetables are at their peak in the summer and there is no easier way to eat them than simply dipping and eating raw.
 Here I have blanched the beans to make them extra tender but most vegetables are just fine completely raw.

 A favorite simple spring or summer recipe is Garden Salad, made by using whatever is growing on that particular day.
-Alternatively, you can make your dressing out of raw fruits and veg like I do with Carrot Apple Ginger Salad Dressing and if you’re in the mood for cooking, I love Roasted Eggplant Dip or Mutabal, a traditional Middle Eastern eggplant dip.
+Alternatively, you can make your dressing out of raw fruits and veg like I do with Carrot Apple Ginger Salad Dressing and if you're in the mood for cooking, I love Roasted Eggplant Dip or Mutabal, a traditional Middle Eastern eggplant dip.

 Below are some fun and easy centerpieces also foraged from the garden and arranged simply in mason jars that added a little color to our casual summer party.
 I love decorating and garnishing plates with fun little flowers, herbs and leaves from my garden.